Octomore, the ultimate peat whisky

 Octomore Face Isle Limited Edition

-A special edition is released every year to commemorate the Feis Ile festival.
+annually Ayla A special edition is being released to commemorate the festival (Feis Ile).

 Released in 2019 Event Horizon (162.6 PPM, 12 years) received the highest rating of 94 points.